40 Outdoor Woodworking Projects for Beginners

-Paths built with concrete, stone or pavers are expensive and labor intensive.
-They require a lot of digging, hauling of tons of materials and the disposal of tons of soil.
-If you’re looking for an easier path, consider a wooden walkway, especially for wet or sloped sites.
+Paths built with concrete, stone or pavers are expensive and labor-intensive.
+They require a lot of digging, hauling of heavy materials and the disposal of tons of soil.
+If you’re looking for an easier path, consider a wooden walkway, especially good for wet or sloped sites.

 Adirondack Chair and Love Seat

-Wheelbarrows are great for hauling stuff around the yard—unless you’re working on a hill, or trying to negotiate steps and rough terrain, or moving a lot of bulky material like leaves and branch trimmings, you get the idea.
-This beefed up two-wheel garden cart is a must for your yard chores.
+Wheelbarrows are great for hauling stuff around the yard — unless you’re working on a hill, trying to negotiate steps and rough terrain, or moving bulky material like leaves and branch trimmings.
+This beefed-up, two-wheel garden cart is a must for your yard chores.
 Follow these simple plans to build it yourself.

 We’ll show you a foolproof technique for laying out this privacy fence to ensure you get perfect post positioning.
 Get the full step-by-step plans for building this privacy screen in your backyard.

 Simple Folding Chair

 This combination arbor and swing may look like a challenging, weeks-long project, but it’s not.
 If you can drive screws and handle a saw, you can build it in a weekend.